I BELIEVE IN LIVING AN INSPIRED LIFE!

 In summer of 2016, frustrated and broke, I enrolled in a business program at my local credit union.
 I needed to learn how to save up enough money to afford to purchase a camera.
 My outdated cameras were just not cutting it, and I knew that creating a photography business could be a path to a fulfilling life where I wouldn’t have to struggle, and I could keep the artist in me happy.
 In 2017, I completed the program, saved up the funds, and purchased my Canon 5D Mark IV and a few lenses.

 MY DREAM OF BECOMING A PROFESSIONAL PHOTOGRAPHER HAD FINALLY COME TRUE!!!

 And voila!
 After a 12-year detour, here I am, today, rocking out my dream job, FINALLY!

 I see so many other people out there striving to pursue their deepest passions and create a life for them that is fulfilling and inspiring.

 This is the driving force of my photography work.
-My lens is really just an extension of my heart, and my hearts wants to show you all how amazing you are!!!!
+My lens is really just an extension of my heart, and my hearts wants to show you how amazing you are!!!!

 Be it you or your family, or your business, both large and small, I have found a deep calling to utilize my photography skills to showcase the authentic beauty, talent and skills of my community members!